syncfusion-content/asp.netmvc-docs/aspnetmvc/Ribbon/Group-Expander.md

 # Group Expander

 The _Ribbon_ control has _group expander_ support.
-Set _EnableGroupExpander_ value to _true_ to enable the group expander for each group in the ribbon tab.
-The event for _group expander_ is _GroupExpand_.
+Set _EnableGroupExpander_ value to _true_ to enable the group expander for each group in the Ribbon tab.
+The event used for _group expander_ is _GroupExpand_.

 {% highlight js %}